Board of Directors

 Gary W. Meyer has worked in public accounting and in industry and is currently in retirement.
 After obtaining a masters in accounting at the University of Wisconsin — Milwaukee, Gary joined Arthur Andersen & Co. working in Milwaukee; Oslo, Norway; and St. Paul.
 After 10 years in public accounting, Gary worked in a variety of small- to medium-sized companies: a bar and restaurant company, cafeteria and vending company, grocery store chain, and bottled water manufacturing.
 His role was as the chief financial officer.
 Since retiring in 2012, Gary has pursued recreational music and painting.

 Peter Soli is an ordained minister in the Evangelical Lutheran Church in America.
 Central to his call to ministry has been a desire to make a positive difference in people's lives and in the world.
 He says, "My interests are theology, family systems, peacemaking, teaching, and facilitation.”

 Peter has been the settled pastor in four congregations.
-He served 10 years as an intentional interim minister in eight congregations and four years as assistant to the bishop and Director of Evangelical Mission in the Western Iowa Synod.
+He served ten years as an intentional interim minister in eight congregations and four years as assistant to the bishop and Director of Evangelical Mission in the Western Iowa Synod.

 During the COVID-19 crisis in 2020, Peter launched an effort he called the Grassroots Ministry Sustainability Project.
-Because of the many changes congregations have been facing and the effects COVID-19 are having on small congregations, he believed an organization dedicated to the life, ministry, and vitality of small congregations was needed.
-In the fall of 2020, he founded Dialog Works, a nonprofit organization, dedicated to the mission of serving the needs of small congregations and their leaders.
+Because of the many changes congregations have been facing and the effects COVID-19 is having on small congregations, he believed an organization dedicated to the life, ministry, and vitality of small congregations was needed.
+In the fall of 2020, he founded Dialog Works, a nonprofit organization dedicated to the mission of serving the needs of small congregations and their leaders.